signal-kite/articles/articles/check-list-for-landing-page.md

 #### Grammar
 Don't forget to check the texts on your website before lauch.
 Here is how you can do it:

-- hire a professional proofreader
+- hire a professional editor
 - use [Grammarly](https://www.grammarly.com/) - their free plan is very comprehensive
 - ask [ChatGPT](https://chat.openai.com/auth/login) proofread your text